Why Is Heroin So Deadly Today?

 The dangers of heroin use are not new, but over the last few years, there has been a shift.
 Different people are using heroin, and the drug itself is changing.
 According to the Centers for Disease Control and Prevention (CDC), the number of people addicted to heroin doubled from 2002 to 2013.
 Most notably, use has increased significantly throughout many demographics, including women and those with higher incomes 3.

 While the surge in heroin use across most demographics explains some of the increased number of overdose deaths, it doesn’t account for them all.
-In reality, the change in heroin itself (or rather, the drugs being sold as or combined with heroin) is a key reason for the alarming rise in deaths attributed to this substance.
+In reality, the change in heroin itself (or rather, the drugs being sold as or combined with it) is a key reason for the alarming rise in deaths attributed to this substance.

 Prior to being sold on the street, pure heroin has frequently been mixed with other substances with the goal of producing larger amounts of the product or producing a stronger high 1,2,5.
-Prior to being sold on the illicit market, heroin was frequently mixed other substances with the goal of increasing end-product amount and therefore profit.
+Prior to being sold on the illicit market, it was frequently mixed other substances with the goal of increasing end-product amount and therefore profit.
 To achieve this, the drug was mixed with sugars, powdered milk, starches, quinine, or other bulking agents.
 Now, however, the emphasis has shifted to creating a more powerful product to more thoroughly ensnare repeat business from addicted individuals.
 To this end, heroin has, more recently, been ‘cut’ or ‘laced’ with dangerous substances that can introduce their own hazards that range from severe illness to irreversible overdose 1,2.

 A bag full of whitish powder can contain any number of harmful drugs and chemicals.
 At times, the mixture may contain no heroin at all.

 Currently, many of the substances mixed with heroin fit into the category of synthetic opioids.
-These drugs work similarly to heroin in the body to produce the same kind of high, but they are often much more potent and can lead to a treacherous slowing of several physiological processes such as breathing.
+These drugs work similarly in the body to produce the same kind of high, but they are often much more potent and can lead to a treacherous slowing of several physiological processes such as breathing.
 Some of these substances are used for medical reasons while others are not approved for human consumption at any time 5.

-Drugs commonly mixed with heroin include:
+Drugs commonly mixed with it include:

 - U-47700 (commonly called “Pink”).